hujing2407/Reqo-on-PostgreSQL/README.md

 ### Step 2: Evaluate
 After training, the application employs k-fold cross-validation by default.
 For each fold, the trained model and its evaluation results on the test set are saved under the `Results` directory, organized into subfolders named after the database.
 The average evaluation results across all folds are also calculated and stored.

-Additionally, comparative visualizations of runtime and explainability metrics against PostgreSQL are generated, as demonstrated in the example below:
+Additionally, comparative visualizations of runtime and explainability metrics against PostgreSQL are generated, as demonstrated in the STATS example below:
 ![Runtime performance (PostgreSQL vs Reqo vs Optimal)](/Results/stats/reqo_with_explanation_runtime_performance.png)

 ![Explanation performance (PostgreSQL vs Reqo)](/Results/stats/reqo_with_explanation_explanation_performance.png)